jpolfer/ArduinoIrRfLightControl/README.md

 *IMPORTANT*: When sending codes via the XY-FST transmitter, MUST call setPulseLength(189) on the RCSwitch object to set the pulse length for transmit to work!

+Note:  I read that if you have issues with your transmitter:
+- Try using more than 5V supply, mine supported up to 12V I believe
+- Solder an antenna on there, should be 1/4 wavelength at 433Mhz, which is like 173mm or so based on a Youtube video I saw
+- I had no problems with range on my transmitter

 ### IR Code dump from IRLib2